 Weight 380 g

 We find this switch a little grating to use.
-It’s set flush to the casework of the headphones, and as such it’s sometimes difficult to know if we’re actually applying enough pressure or not.
-It’s a small thing – and the button lights up after a second or two to acknowledge the input – but we find it irritating, nevertheless.
+It’s set flush to the casework of the headphones and, as such, it is sometimes difficult to know if we’re actually applying enough pressure or not.
+It’s a small thing – and the button lights up after a second or two to acknowledge the input – but we find it irritating nevertheless.

-Normally, with a wireless pair of headphones, we would expect to be using them a fair amount out and about.
-The Amiron Wireless costs the thick end of £700, however, so we can imagine quite a few people being somewhat reticent to use them on the train or bus.
+Normally, with a pair of wireless headphones, we would expect to be using them a fair amount out and about.
+The Amiron Wireless is an expensive piece of kit, however, so we can imagine quite a few people being somewhat reticent to use them on the train or bus.
 They are also pretty large to be called truly portable – and they don’t fold down in any way.
 The semi-hard case is nicely made, and an effective protection for the headset, but you can’t easily transport it all without a bag to carry everything in.
 Ultimately, they are not what you'd call pocket sized.

 Indeed, a glance on Beyerdynamic’s website shows that the German company is pushing these as headphones to use in the home rather than out on the street, and that seems logical to us.

 - Comfort 4